AN EXPERT AT BEING STUCK AT HOME WITH CHRONIC ILLNESS

 If you aren’t used to staying home for long periods of time, the thought of being quarantined might make you feel stir-crazy.
 Nobody wants their freedom taken away.
 Staying home can be difficult on your mental, emotional, and spiritual health.
 Should you find yourself in this situation, I want to share some thoughts from my experience that may help.

-Here is what I have learned about coping with the many difficulties of staying home when I would rather go out.
+Here is what I have learned about coping with the many difficulties of being stuck home with chronic illness when I would rather go out.

 If this sounds like an overstatement, perhaps you underestimate how difficult isolation for long periods of time can be.
 Losing income, cancelling vacation plans, missing church or school, and not being able to see your friends are real losses.